DETAILED ACTION

 receive, from the complementary sensor panel, a secondary set of bio-signals ([0005] “each sensor unit including at least one electrical sensor for detecting ECG signals of a user and at least one optical sensor for detecting PPG signals of said user”);

-generate a bio-signal waveform based on the primary and secondary set of bio-signals ([0005] “each sensor unit including at least one electrical sensor for detecting ECG signals of a user and at least one optical sensor for detecting PPG signals of said user” Examiner notes that the ECG and PPG signals from all of the sensor panels produce a waveform.);
+generate one or more bio-signal waveforms based on the primary and secondary set of bio-signals ([0005] “each sensor unit including at least one electrical sensor for detecting ECG signals of a user and at least one optical sensor for detecting PPG signals of said user” Examiner notes that the ECG and PPG signals from all of the sensor panels produce a waveform.);

-determine pulse transit time (PTT) values based on the bio signal waveform ([0005] “and at least one processor in operable communication with the front-end circuit to calculate pulse transmit time (PTT) from the ECG and PPG signals”); and
+determine pulse transit time (PTT) values based on relative timing between a proximal waveform and a distal waveform indicative of an arterial pulse ([0005] “and at least one processor in operable communication with the front-end circuit to calculate pulse transmit time (PTT) from the ECG [proximal waveform] and PPG signals [distal waveform]”); and

-determine a hemodynamic metric representing blood pressure of the user based on correlations with the PTT values represented by the bio signal waveform ([0018] “PTT has a reciprocal relationship with PWV, and can be easily obtained from two pulse signals, such as ECG and PPG signals.”
+determine a hemodynamic metric representing blood pressure of the user based on correlations with the PTT values ([0018] “PTT has a reciprocal relationship with PWV, and can be easily obtained from two pulse signals, such as ECG and PPG signals.”
 See claim 1 and 6 recites that PTT is calculated to generate PWV imaging which is used in a second algorithm for estimating blood pressure.).

 However, Zhang does not teach the one or more conductive fibres interconnect the primary sensor panel, the complementary sensor panel, and a controller device and the textile enclosure comprising knitted textile material and being configured to removably receive the controller device, the textile enclosure comprising a textile docking device received within the cavity and coupled to the one or more conductive fibres…to electrically interconnect the controller device to the one or more conductive fibres.
 Mrvaljelic, in the same field of endeavor, teaches the use of ECG, accelerometer and EMG sensors on clothing with a controller ([0032]), similar to the device of Zhang, and further teaches upon insertion of the controller device ([0030] “the controller 125 can include a CPU 431”); and